 If this setting is set to toggled on, and the query would return a particular value multiple times, it will only be displayed once rather than repeating over and over.

 Custom query parameters (json)

 Use this setting to add custom parameters to your query.
 This setting is only active if the Mode setting is set to geographic.

 Records – Display & Layout

-The default behaviour of this widget is to show the results as a simple table.
-The widget can also be configured to show more complex results by setting Layout Mode to custom.
+The default behavior of this widget is to show the results as a simple table.
+The widget can also be configured to show more complex results by setting Layout mode to custom.